AdityaBavadekar/shadowlink/README.md

 # ShadowLink

-_WebUI to access and moniter your PC from anywhere in the world_
+_Server to access and moniter your PC from anywhere in the world_

 - ShadowLink is a secure, remote access server, helping you to access your PC's resources from anywhere via an authenticated web interface.